 9.1.
 Types of speed bins

-Urban speed bin (for both 3 and 4 phase analysis) is characterised by vehicle speeds lower than or equal to 60 km/h.
+Urban speed bin (for both 3-phase and 4-phase analysis) is characterised by vehicle speeds lower than or equal to 60 km/h.

-Rural speed bin (for 4 phase analysis) is characterised by vehicle speeds higher than 60 km/h and lower than or equal to 90 km/h.
+Rural speed bin (for 4-phase analysis) is characterised by vehicle speeds higher than 60 km/h and lower than or equal to 90 km/h.
 For those vehicles that are equipped with a device permanently limiting vehicle speed to 90 km/h, rural speed bin is characterised by vehicle speed higher than 60 km/h and lower than or equal to 80 km/h.

+Motorway speed bin (for 4-phase analysis) is characterised by speeds above 90 km/h.

+For those vehicles that are equipped with a device permanently limiting vehicle speed to 100 km/h, the motorway speed bin is characterised by a speed higher than 90 km/h.

-Motorway speed bin (for 4 phase analysis) is characterised by speeds above 90 km/h.
-For those vehicles that are equipped with a device permanently limiting vehicle speed to 90 km/h, motorway speed bin is characterised by speed higher than 80 km/h.
+For those vehicles that are equipped with a device permanently limiting vehicle speed to 90 km/h, the motorway speed bin is characterised by a speed higher than 80 km/h.

-Expressway speed bin (for 3 phase analysis) is characterised by speeds above 60 km/h and up to 100 km/h.
+Expressway speed bin (for 3-phase analysis) is characterised by speeds above 60 km/h and up to 100 km/h.

+A complete trip for 4-phase analysis consists of urban, rural and motorway bins whereby a complete trip for 3-phase analysis consists of urban and expressway bins.

 9.1.1.
 Other requirements